terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

         sudo systemctl start gateway-mqtt-emoncms

 All devices the BleGateway finds will be published to emoncms.

+#### Local Logging

+The gatway can store all packets to local storage.
+To configure this:

+1. Edit `/etc/swarm-gateway/log.conf` and make sure there is a key `log_file` like so:

+        log_file = /media/sdcard/gateway.log

+2. Then enable the logging service:

+        sudo systemctl enable gateway-mqtt-log
+        sudo systemctl start gateway-mqtt-log

+In this example, all packets will be stored in files like `/media/sdcard/gateway.log.8.gz`.

 ### WiFi Interface
 Adafruit has instructions for setting up a WiFi connection